Canadadry/pml/readme.md

 `param` : when using go template on top of the renderer you must specify a json parameter file `mode` : you have several mode to play with, but most of the time the default value should be what you're looking for

  - `lexer` : only apply lexer on the pml file.
-No templating possible
+No templating possible.
+Used for debugging pml app
  - `parser` : convert the file into an ast.
-No templating possible
+No templating possible.
+Used for debugging pml app
  - `render` : render a file without templateing
- - `template` : no rendering done just template apply. resulting out is a pml file
+ - `template` : no rendering done just template apply.
+Resulting out is a pml file.
+Used for debugging pml app
  - `full` : default mode, apply template then rendre the output into a pdf file
  - `api` : launch a web server allow to render every pml file in the `in` folder, for template pass parmater with a `POST` request